Menu:

 Research

-I work in the Dutch Institute for Particle Physics: Nikhef.
+I work in the Dutch Institute for Particle Physics: Nikhef and that the GWFP group of the Faculty of Science and Engineering at Maastricht University.

-My current research focusses on the matter-antimatter asymmetry: Why is there almost no antimatter present in our universe?
+My current research focusses on something which is called the flavour puzzle: Why does nature include three generations of fundamental particles and why is there almost no antimatter present in our universe?

-I coordinate a FOM research program in which we study this mystery by comparing the decays of particles and antiparticles that contain bottom quarks using the LHCb experiment at the Large Hadron Collider at CERN in Geneva.
+We study this mystery by comparing the decays of particles and antiparticles that contain bottom quarks using the LHCb experiment at the Large Hadron Collider at CERN in Geneva.
+Recently we started to investigate the use of Quantum Computing in our experimental data analysis.

 The LHCb Experiment